nauenlab/OpenVEEG/OpenVEEG_Video/README.md

 # OpenVEEG_video
 For more documentation, look at the wiki.

-For instructions relating to changing the default video codec, resolution, frame rate, and grayscale vs. color, look at the README in the VideoStream Folder
+For instructions relating to changing the default video codec, resolution, frame rate, and grayscale vs. color, look at the README in the OpenVEEG_video Folder

 # Suggested Hardware (Test Rig Specs):